 Norwegian support and assistance to Sri Lanka started in 1965.
 According to statistics from Norwegian Agency for Development Cooperation (Norad), from 1965 up to 2017, Norway has contributed more than 5,000 million NOK to Sri Lanka in development assistance.
 In 2017, Norwegian development aid to Sri Lanka amounted to approx. 70 million NOK.

 Since Sri Lanka has become an upper middle-income country, development aid has been reduced.
 However, Norway continues the assistance where we have special capacity and expertise and where there are special needs in Sri Lanka.
 Since 2009, Norway has assisted Sri Lanka in the work of national reconciliation, democratization and strengthening of human rights.
 Norway’s assistance focused on reconstruction and resettlement in the conflict-affected areas in the north and east, support for reconciliation, good governance, democratization, women and gender equality and technical assistance.

 Since 2015, more than 5000 vulnerable families in conflict-affected areas in the north have received support from Norway via UNDP and ILO to establish viable livelihoods.
 Norway also supports a number of local NGOs and civil society organizations for their work on anti-corruption, good governance, free press, the right to information, legal counseling for women, increased political participation of women, and prevention of violence against women and other marginalized communities as well as economic cooperation.
 The Embassy supports a cooperation between ICT Norway and the Sri Lankan company Slasscom working on increasing the business opportunities within the ICT sector.
-Moreover, the cooperation facilitates the program “Kids can code”, learning kids from all around Sri Lanka basic coding skills.
+Moreover, the cooperation facilitates the program “Kids can code”, teaching children from all around Sri Lanka basic coding skills.

 There is also increased cooperation on fisheries by providing technical assistance to the Ministry of Fisheries for commercialization of the aquaculture sector, and technical cooperation between Norway’s Institute of Marine Research and NARA (National Aquatic Resources Research and Development Agency).
 The Norwegian Geotechnical Institute (NGI) cooperates with the National Building Research Organization (NBRO) on warning systems and mapping of landslides and sinkholes.